-The maximum number of transferred credit hours that may be applied toward an ACU undergraduate degree is 96.
+The maximum number of transfer credit hours that may be applied toward an ACU undergraduate degree is 96.
 No more than 66 semester hours of credit may be from a community, junior or other two-year college.

 About course transfer:

 - Transfer courses with a grade of C or higher from regionally accredited institutions will be posted to the student's ACU records and may count toward graduation if the credits are appropriate.